asyncapi/website/pages/blog/january-2021-at-asyncapi.md

 Joining a foundation also means setting up an open governance model to ensure a single company's lack of dominance over the specification and its tools.

-As communicated during our public meetings on [2nd of February](https://www.youtube.com/watch?v=vAcTtr__CwU) or [19th of January](https://www.youtube.com/watch?v=14I-l-TCgI4), or our official [Twitter account](https://twitter.com/AsyncAPISpec/status/1351895870636220418), me and Fran treat this topic as priority number 1.
+As communicated during our public meetings on [2nd of February](https://www.youtube.com/watch?v=vAcTtr__CwU) or [19th of January](https://www.youtube.com/watch?v=14I-l-TCgI4), or our official [Twitter account](https://twitter.com/AsyncAPISpec/status/1351895870636220418), Fran and I treat this topic as priority number 1.

 At the moment, we are trying to figure out a governance model that:
 - is as democratic as possible,